ThomasChia/mlp-company-names/README.md

 The dataset used in this project consists of company names.
 The data was pulled from Kaggle [here](https://www.kaggle.com/datasets/peopledatalabssf/free-7-million-company-dataset).
 It's essential to preprocess your dataset according to your specific requirements before using it for training and evaluation.
 Or else!

+The data is read from a data folder, in a file saved as _companies\_sorted.csv_.

 ## Implementation Details

 ### Jupyter Notebook